davidde/notes/git.md

 Many applications allow user scripting.
 Usually the user's scripts are placed inside a specific directory that guarantees they can be accessed by the program.
 Since it is not possible to mix different git repos in one directory, manually updating them can be a chore.
-Even more so if the scripts are maintained elsewhere.
+Even more so if the scripts are maintained separately/elsewhere.
 This approach gives us the best of both worlds: we keep git's version control, **and** we keep all the scripts neatly in a *single directory*!
 This means updating all of them in one go is as simple as running